-In the early 2000s, the thought of companies connecting with customers over instant messaging would have seemed ludicrous.
-But in 2021?
+In the early 2000s, the thought of companies connecting with customers over communication apps would have seemed ludicrous.
+But in 2022?
 That’s the norm.

 The best communication apps

 These mobile communication apps take the traditional text messaging experience to another level with additional capabilities and rich features that are ideal for providing customer support.